Training with Weighted Vests

 So, after purchasing this new Hyper Vest PRO I made a commitment to myself to try weight vest training again.

-I decided that my first experiment would be just wearing it as I went through the day.
+I decided that my first experiment training with weighted vests would be just wearing it as I went through the day.
 I ride my bike for transportation and often carry around an 8lb. medicine ball in my backpack, so this couldn’t be very different, right?
 10 hours later I had a much different opinion about that 10 lb. vest added onto me!
 The first thing I noticed was how fatigued my core muscles were.
 It’s as if I could “feel” the deep muscles along my spine better than I had in a long time, and as a personal trainer I feel this has got to be beneficial in helping to minimize bone loss.

 My next experiment was to wear the Hyperwear weight vest while running and doing a workout in the gym.
 The first time I went for a run, really I should say a jog because it wasn’t so fast, was amazing.
 This weight vest felt so comfortable!
 It was definitely challenging, and it made me feel so “bad”!
 The workout in the gym was interesting, each exercise became harder to just maintain good posture, but the body weight sequences made me appreciate those extra pounds.
 A plank is no longer the same with a weight vest!